The Road to Recovery (R2R) project aims to improve the mental health and wellness of individuals with intellectual disabilities (ID) in Texas through:

 - Commit to providing the training twice in the year after becoming a Master Trainer.

-The deadline to apply to become a master trainer is January 15, 2020.
+The deadline to submit applications is January 15, 2021.

 For more information, contact: Laura Buckner at email@example.com